 So with all these variables I was not particularly hopeful that I’d be seeing anything amazing when I broke open my developing tank – and my suspicions were correct – it was crap.
 I had perhaps seven pictures from a roll of 36, and these were so poorly developed that I nearly threw everything out thinking that there was nothing there.

 However, messing with some settings on the scanner I was able to coax a couple of good images from the roll, I didn’t do any post-processing on these, so we can confidently say this is what ‘beer’ would look like as an instagram filter.
 Also, you’ll notice that because I wasn’t confident that there was anything there at all, I didn’t pay too much attention to getting the film clean before I dried it:

 I was also able to coax a few far less impressive ones:

 You’ll notice a lot of my cat being a model in there, I told her about my beer developing mission and she wanted to get involved, and I am glad that one of the best images is of her.

-So it turns out that film developer exists for a reason, I think even if I had followed all of the instructions this wouldn’t have given me anything like the quality I can usually obtain from 35mm.
-Second, when you are developing with beer, everything smells a lot nicer than when you use conventional chemistry.
-What is pretty cool about the whole experiment though is that no one will ever be able to develop film in that beer again (we made 60 bottles, and have drunk most of them), these are the only images that will ever come out of that beer, not like all those boring guinness developed images that are probably out there.
+So it turns out that film developer exists for a reason, I think even if I had followed all of the instructions this wouldn’t have given me anything like the quality I can usually obtain from even a second rate developer.
+However, when you are developing with beer, everything smells a lot nicer than when you use conventional chemistry.
+What is pretty cool about the whole experiment though is that no one will ever be able to develop film in that beer again (we made 60 bottles, and have drunk all of them), these are the only images that will ever come out of that beer, not like all those boring guinness developed images that are probably out there.
 Will I do it again?
 No. Are my unique one of a kind images the best I have ever shot?
 No. Was it good fun?
 Yes.
 Should I have just consumed the beer instead?
 Probably.Follow twhittlesea.com on WordPress.com